deepanshs/csdmpy/docs/source/startFromScratch/new_dimensions.rst

     ... )

 In the above code, the variable ``d1`` is an instance of :ref:`dim_api` class.
-Now add this instance to the :meth:`~csdfpy.csdm.CSDModel.add_dimension` method.
+Now add this instance to the :meth:`~csdmpy.csdm.CSDM.add_dimension` method.

 .. doctest::